michaelandric/website/content/home/about.md

 # Biography

 My background includes Psychology, Neuroscience, Data Science, Analytics, Psycholinguistics, and collabortaions in computer science.
 Those are the areas in which I have some to expert (PhD) formal training and experience.
-See my [resume](https://drive.google.com/open?id=0By9vvQ5RjgcMaVJqSFY4N09kYUU).
+See my [resume here](https://drive.google.com/open?id=0By9vvQ5RjgcMaVJqSFY4N09kYUU).
 I'm also interested in artificial intelligence and basketball – not necessarily together but maybe we'll get there.